All you need to know about art show documenta

 documenta is an exhibition of contemporary art which takes place every five years in the city of Kassel, Germany.
-It was founded by artist, teacher, and curator Arnold Bode (1900–1977) in 1955 as part of the Bundesgartenschau (Federal Horticultural Show).
+It was founded by artist, teacher and curator Arnold Bode (1900–1977) in 1955 as part of the Bundesgartenschau (Federal Horticultural Show).

 documenta has become the biggest of the international art world’s exhibitions — typically with more than 200 artists and a great number of exhibition sites.
-It ranks among the world’s most highly regarded art shows.
+It ranks among the world’s most highly regarded art exhibitions.

 Which works are famous?

 Some of the works exhibited at various documenta are on display in museums in Kassel.
 Other have made an impact on the city’s appearance — such as, for instance, “7000 Eichen” (“7000 Oaks”) by Joseph Beuys (1921–1986) and “Man walking to the sky” (1992) by Jonathan Borofsky (b.
 1942).
 Beuys’ project “7000 Oaks” was first publicly presented in 1982 at the documenta 7.
 With the help of volunteers, Beuys planted 7,000 oak trees over several years in Kassel, each with an accompanying basalt stone.

 How does documenta work?

 On behalf of the board of documenta gGmbH, an international jury appoints the Artistic Director for each exhibition. documenta und Museum Fridericianum gGmbH is a non-profit organization run by the City of Kassel, the State of Hesse and the German Federal Cultural Foundation.

 Every documenta is limited to 100 days, which is why it is often referred to as the “museum of 100 days”.
 Documenta is not a selling exhibition.
 Its budget usually comes partly from the German state, ticket sales, private donations and corporate sponsorship.